-Business Plan Priorities 2020/21 Reactive Repairs
+Business Plan Priorities 2021/22

+Reactive Repairs

-The Association's main priority in 2020/21 will be to make maximum progress towards restoring a full reactive repairs service.
+The Association's main priority in 2020/21 was to make maximum progress towards restoring a full reactive repairs service but this was not possible due to the country going into a second lockdown.
+Which has resulted in majority of BHA priorities having to.
 We will plan carefully for this, to ensure we comply with government guidance and safeguard the safety of tenants, BHA staff and people employed by our contractors.